peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 ### getSubject
     public final java.lang.String getSubject()
 Gets this message's subject.
+The subject's value is found as though GetHeader("subject") were called.

 **Returns:**

-* This message's subject.
+* This message's subject, or null if there is none.

 ### setSubject
     public final void setSubject​(java.lang.String value)